tinymce/tinymce-docs/release-notes/known-issues.md

 ## Fixed Issues

 In the developer's preview release, we invited the community to test the TinyMCE 5.0 editor and report bugs and issues.
-The following issues were fixed in the TinyMCE 5.0 version.
+The following issues have been fixed in the TinyMCE 5.0 BETA version.

 ### Editor-Core

+The new TinyMCE 5.0 editor comes with significant changes to the previous versions.
+Our team at Tiny has created a more configurable and modern editor.
+To create a less cumbersome editor, we have removed some configurations because they are no longer necessary or an improved solution has been introduced.
+For more information, please see the [Editor-Core]({{site.baseurl}}/migration-from-4x/#editor-core) section in the Migration Guide.

 #### Alloy